tonyshardlow/SDELAB2/README.md

 SDELab2 depends on the Julia packages `NLsolve` and `PyPlot`.

 The package is currently being refined.
-The four examples presented (geometric brownian motion, van der pol, FitzHugh-Nagumo PDE, and Hodkin-Huxley) illustrate its use.
+The four examples presented (geometric Brownian motion, Van der Pol, FitzHugh-Nagumo PDE, and Hodkin-Huxley) illustrate its use.